 You Need A Thoughtful Response

-If you’ve got a quick question that you know will be met with a quick answer, it’s probably fine to send and instant message, text, or even a quick voice call.
-If you’re expecting a more lengthy explanation or want to give the recipient time to think, however, email is the way to go.
+If you’ve got a quick question that you know will be met with a quick answer, it’s probably fine to send an instant message or text, or to start a quick voice call.

 In this case, going through email provides a few benefits to the person on the other end of the conversation.
 Since you’re not on the phone waiting for an answer right this moment, your recipient has time to finish what they are doing and give your question or problem their full attention when it’s more convenient.
 When the time is right, they can carefully write out their answer, making sure you get all the information you need.